javalin/website/_posts/tutorials/2018-04-29-javalin-java-10-guice.md

 ## High level architecture

 * Controller
 	* Responsible for request handling.
-I always see it as bouncer or face control if you wish, nothing more
+It is a bouncer or face control if you wish, nothing more
 * Service
-	* Actual business logic executor, may or may not require other services to done its job
+	* Actual business logic executor, may or may not require other services
 * Repository
-	* Communication with any data storage nothing more
+	* Communication with any data storage, nothing more

 ## The Java application

 First, lets create a controller in `io.kidbank.user` package.

-`UserController` is responsible for handling the request, business logic we implement inside `UserService`.
-As the method name allready states, it returns all user names in uppercase.
-How that is done, it is up to the service.
+`UserController` is responsible for handling the request, business logic is provided by `UserService`.
+As the name of method states, it returns all user names in uppercase.

 ~~~java
 package io.kidbank.user;